Members of the National Advisory Council on Poverty

 Dr. McKenzie is the Chief Executive Officer of Wellesley Institute.
 The Wellesley Institute works to improve health and health equity through research, policy and action on the social determinants of health.
 He is an international expert on the social causes of mental illness, suicide and the development of effective, equitable health systems.
 He is a practicing psychiatrist, Director of Health Equity at the Centre for Addiction and Mental Health, and full Professor in the Department of Psychiatry at the University of Toronto.

 Dr. McKenzie was previously a Human Rights Commissioner for Ontario and Chair of the Research and Evaluation Advisory Committee of Ontario's Basic Income Pilot.
-In addition to his academic, policy and clinical work, Dr McKenzie has been a columnist for the Guardian, Times-online and Toronto Star and a past BBC Radio presenter.
+In addition to his academic, policy and clinical work, Dr. McKenzie has written columns for the Guardian, Times-online and Toronto Star and is a past BBC Radio presenter.

 Page details